apache/spark/docs/configuration.md

   <td>
     Reuse Python worker or not.
 If yes, it will use a fixed number of Python workers, does not need to fork() a Python process for every task.
-It will be very useful if there is large broadcast, then the broadcast will not be needed to transferred from JVM to Python worker for every task.
+It will be very useful if there is a large broadcast, then the broadcast will not need to be transferred from JVM to Python worker for every task.
   </td>
 </tr>